How to Structure Your Math IA Format

-There are no specific requirements on which font you should use, but going with Arial or Times New Roman at 12pt is generally recommended.
-It should be written with double line spacing.
-The IA may either be written in a word processing software (like Microsoft Word or Pages), or it can be handwritten!
-We would recommend using a word processing software for clarity, though.
+There are no specific requirements on which font you should use, but going with Arial or Times New Roman is generally recommended, with double line spacing and font size of 12.

 Diagrams and Graphs:

-Relevant graphs, tables, and diagrams should be included throughout your exploration.
-Do not place these simply as appendices at the end of the essay.
-Make sure that your diagrams and graphs are all fully and clearly labeled in order to ensure that the examiner knows what they’re looking at!
+Do not simply place these simply as appendices at the end of the essay – they should be fully and clearly labelled to ensure that the examiner knows what you’ve included and why.

 Bibliography and Citations: